wiley/madgex-lazy-ads/README.md

 ```

 #### Media Query
-This ad will only load if the viewport is a screen & at least 800px wide at load.
+This ad will only load if the viewport is a screen & at least 800px wide on load.
 ``` html
   <!-- wrap all ad scripts in a lazyad div & lazyad script  -->
   <div class="ad" data-lazyad data-matchmedia="only screen and (min-width: 800px)">